hariduspilv/haridusportaal/angular-fe/stories/assets/blockQuote/instructions.md

 # Blockquote
-Quote block in article and news content types.
+Quote block in article and news content types displayed in italic style.

 ## Usage

 ```html